Best Neighborhoods for Opening a New Restaurant in Brooklyn

 And finally, even if it does meet the demands and lifestyles of residents in your target location, make sure your prices fit their budgets as well.

 This approach won’t always guarantee a homerun, but one way to choose a restaurant location is by population.
 The following three neighborhoods have the highest populations in Brooklyn and could be the perfect home for your new restaurant.
-You may be able to find lower rent prices in some of the more up and coming neighborhoods, like Bedford-Stuyvesant.
+You may be able to find lower rent prices in some of the more up-and-coming neighborhoods, like Bedford-Stuyvesant.

 With 33% of Brooklyn households having at least one child, ignoring this demographic when deciding on a restaurant can be a risk.
 While there will always be room for romantic 5-star restaurants, on most days of the week a family-friendly restaurant fits the bill.
 If your restaurant will have a kid’s menu, any of the following neighborhoods are perfect.

 Your food could be some of the best in New York, but you won’t succeed in Brooklyn if your prices are out of reach for local foodies.
 If your dream restaurant features tablecloths, 5-course meals, and deconstructed desserts, you’ll want to consider affluent Brooklyn neighborhoods.
-Keep in mind that the rent for restaurant space in such neighborhoods is sure to be pricier than other areas.
+Keep in mind that the rent for restaurant space in such neighborhoods is sure to be pricier than in other areas.

 If you’re considering opening a new restaurant in Brooklyn, take the time to match its menu with a Brooklyn neighborhood that will love it.
 No matter your restaurant idea, there’s sure to be a Brooklyn neighborhood where it can succeed.